SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 If activated, Aiden will use the telemetry data of the recent lap to check for any areas for improvement.
 Additionally, the lap before the last lap, or the fastest lap of the session so far can be used as a reference for braking points, start of the acceleration phase, and so on.
 It is also possible to load the [fastest lap stored in the "Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database#laps) as a reference.
 You configure the behaviour that suites you the most, by using the corresponding [race settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-settings) in the "Session Database".

 If you approach a corner, Aiden will then evaluate possible areas for improvement and will give you the necessary instructions before you enter the corner.
 This instructions will be very short and focused and not so detailed with explanations as in the example conversation above, of course.
 You can configure the typical distance to the corner, where these instructions will be given also in the [race settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-settings) in the "Session Database".
-However, sometimes Aiden will be late, especially when the Spotter interrupted with an important message.
+However, sometimes Aiden will be late, espeutcially when the Spotter interrupted with an important message.
 Therefore, I recommend to do practice sessions with all other Assistants muted, which can be done with a Startup Profile for example.

 How the Driving Coach interprets the telemetry data and what instructions will be given by him is largely determined by the instructions.
 Especially the "Coaching.Corner.Approaching" instruction has a big influence.
 Let's have a look at the default instruction: